-The Supply is Greater Than the Demand, Here’s How to Sublease
+The Supply is Greater Than the Demand.
+Here’s How to Sublease

-If you are looking for someone to take over for the fall semester, try looking at the summer before.
+If you want someone to take over for the fall semester, try looking at the summer before.
 Many people sign a lease and find options that better suit them last minute.
 If you are looking for a spring sublease, this may be a bit tough since most people have already signed year leases.
 Definitely start posting in the fall semester (around October/November).
 There are students that decide to take a semester off or go abroad and are committed to a year’s lease.
-Finding one of these with roommates that you will be happy to live with can get complicated, but it is definitely possible.
+Finding one of these with roommates you will be happy to live with can get complicated, but it is definitely possible.

 Some apartment complexes charge a sublet fee.
 Most all require signed forms with complete information on your sublessor.
-It is to your advantage to play by the rules and be sure all forms and fees are taken care of because without them, you (the original renter) are responsible for any damage that may occur in your absence…and it happens.
+It is to your advantage to play by the rules and be sure all forms and fees are taken care of because, without them, you (the original renter) are responsible for any damage that may occur in your absence…and it happens.
 As a matter of fact, all renters may be responsible if they cannot be sure who caused the damage.
 My daughter and all her roommates were recently charged for a broken washing machine when she wasn’t even in the country, but since her name is still on the lease…

 Depending on how much you will be getting for the sublet, once the fees are paid, you may also want to consider the cost of storing your student’s belongings during the duration of the sublet.
 Check out our blog on storage here.

 Another resource is Renttally.com, which is a guide to Tallahassee apartments that meet your lifestyle and budget.